Adritch/DPtermpaper/README.md

 This repository contains
 1. Data folder -
+2. Results.ipynb - Notebook where all results are displayed (loaded from data folder)
-2. Results.ipynb - Notebook used to g
+3. simulations.ipynb - Notebook used to generate results based on the optionpricingclass and utility functions
-3. Model project.
-We model ...
+4. optionpricing - Contains the OptionPricingClass
+5. utility.py - various functions used to generate the results

 # Data analysis project